ymuichiro/quick_learning_symbol_en/08_lock.md

     type: 16978
 ```

-The SecretProofTransaction does not contain information about  the amount of mosaic received.
+The SecretProofTransaction does not contain information about the amount of any mosaics received.
 Check the amount in the receipt created when the block is generated.
 Search for receipts addressed to Bob with receipt type:LockHash_Completed.

 ```js